Daily Horror History, August 2nd: Wes Craven’s Birthday, Fright Night Hits Theaters

 - Shorten the first name to Wes, scratch the middle name and create horror movies.

 Obviously going with the last option, Craven’s creations range from seminal to regrettable, classic to clumsy, Elm Street to Vampire in Brooklyn.
 It’s a testament to how great his best output is, then, that his missteps don’t jump to mind when thinking of him.
-His worst works are less than defensible than, say, the worst of John Carpenter, but people generally and rightly forget about Deadly Blessing, and don’t hold Vampire in Brooklyn, My Soul to Take or The Hills Have Eyes II against him, because this is the guy that gave us Freddy Krueger, Scream, the first Hills Have Eyes, Last House, and even the semi-underrated Red Eye.
+His worst works are overall less defensible than, say, the worst of John Carpenter, but people generally and rightly forget about Deadly Blessing, and don’t hold Vampire in Brooklyn, My Soul to Take or The Hills Have Eyes II against him, because this is the guy that gave us Freddy Krueger, Scream, the first Hills Have Eyes, Last House, and even the semi-underrated Red Eye.
 Craven was the power-hitter whose towering walk-off home run could erase memories of the four strikeouts he suffered earlier.
-His best was more than worth the dregs.

 August 2nd also marks an anniversary of the release of 1985’s Fright Night.
 While The Lost Boys gets credited with modernizing and re-popularizing cinematic vampires, along with Near Dark to a lesser extent, Fright Night came to screens two years earlier.
 Its solid (if not remarkable) box office success, coupled with a strong run on cable and burgeoning home video after it left theaters, provided the first proof that big-screen vampires could be effectively marketed in the 80’s.